Mohite Subodh Baburao

-Mohite Subodh Baburao (born 17 October 1961) was a member of the 14th Lok Sabha of India.
+Subodh Baburao Mohite (born 17 October 1961) is a member of the Nationalist Congress Party and was a member of the 14th Lok Sabha of India.
 He represented the Ramtek constituency of Maharashtra and was a member of the Shiv Sena (SS) political party until February 2007.
-In recent developments he left the party and joined Indian National Congress.
+According to recent developments he has left the party and joined the Indian National Congress.